zio/zio-dynamodb/docs/reference/crud/low-level.md

 ## Scan

-`scanSome` reads the whole table (or index) a page at a time — no key condition required, but correspondingly no way to target a specific partition efficiently.
+`scan` reads the whole table (or index) a page at a time — no key condition required, but correspondingly no way to target a specific partition efficiently.
 Prefer `query` when you know the partition key.